Build your own Three Gable Timber Frame style Pavilion. Plans available for download in PDF Format.

 See the How to Video.

 My good friend Connor and his wife Sara asked me to help them build a pavilion in their back yard.
-They wanted a timber frame three gable structure so I modeled up a design in Sketchup and drew up some plans.
+They wanted a timber frame three gable structure so I modelled up a design in Sketchup and drew up some plans.

 Build the Timber Frame Style Pavilion